00fox/Ds2vJoy/README.md

 DS Button:
 - '+' Indicate combination
+- '||' Indicate combination with or condition
+- '⊕' Indicate combination with xor condition
-- '-' Indicate this mapping won't be launched if this button is pressed
+- '-' Indicate this mapping won't be launched if this button is pressed (see 'not' and 'pause' conditions)
+  - '--' Indicate this mapping won't be launched if this button is pressed, but continue if already launched)
 - Already configured vJoy buttons can be used as source, in conjunctions with DS buttons

 vJoy Button: